Family Scavenger Hunt in Baldwin Park

 There are eleven items listed below.
 Some are hard, some are easy.
 Take your time.
 You can do this on your own or with friends, and you can do it over several visits to the park.
 The answers and explanations can be found here, but try to find the clues before checking the answers.

 Please keep Covid-19 precautions in mind as you scavenge.
 Good luck!

 1. A bird's nest (don't disturb the birdie!).

 2. very sharp thorns protecting a tree

 3. four different types of seed pods

-4. two different types of trees with purple-red, not green, leaves
+4. two different types of trees or shrub with purple-red, not green, leaves

 5. a "face" in the upright rocks